notthetup/nodeboats-material/getting-started.md

 	![](img/rudder.jpg)

-- Rudders can made using servos and some plastic.
+- Rudders can made using servos and some acrylic.

-- Here are some common propultion mechanism.
+- Here are some common propultion mechanism ideas.

 	- 1 Propeller + 1 Servo controlling a Rudder (in the center)
 	- 2 Propellers + 2 Servos controlling a Rudder (one on each side)